I make milk.

 Hospital-Grade Breast Pump Rentals (and more)

 Sometimes we just need a few tools to get back into milk-making superhero form.
 As your full-service breastfeeding support center, we have Medela Symphony hospital-grade breast pump rentals and accessories; sell breastfeeding tools, like nipple ointment and the Simple-Wishes hands-free pumping bra; and have a small offering of mom and baby stuff we love.

-Check to see if we have a hospital-grade breast pump rental available by contacting us via phone at 510-817-2229 (BABY) or by clicking here then click on the button of the rental period you prefer below, and pay online.
+Check to see if we have a hospital-grade breast pump rental available by texting us at 510-817-2229 (BABY) or by contacting us here then click on the button of the rental period you prefer below, and pay online.

 We understand how important it is to get a pump quickly when you need one: If you need a hospital-grade pump in off-hours, we will do our best to arrange an alternate pick-up spot.
 Just be in touch and we’ll see how we can help.